Saigon is home to many shopping malls, all offering different fashion and cosmetic brands, dining experiences and entertainment. Explore them here!

-This is Saigon’s largest shopping mall chain in the country.
+This is the largest Ho Chi Minh City shopping mall chain and the biggest in the country.
 If you’ve ever wondered why so many businesses start with Vin in Vietnam, you were looking at another member of the Vingroup, a Vietnamese conglomerate that covers industries as supermarkets, real estate and retail, among others.
 There are several Vincom Center and VinMarts in the city, the largest ones are in the floor level of Landmark 81, another in 17 Cong Hoa, Tan Binh District, or in 3C Ba Thang Hai in District 10.
 But hands down the most impressive and complete is Vincom Center in Dong Khoi, District 1.

 With over 250 shops, this shopping mall is so large that it is spread over two neighboring buildings.
 Vincom Center A hosts big designer brands like Ralph Lauren and Hugo Boss, while Vincom Center B caters for high street shops and home-ware stores.
 Often found at the center of a typical tourists to-do list, both Vincom Centers offer a lot to a range of visitors.

 Opening hours: Daily 9am to 10pm